 If a member of your immediate family passed away because of workplace injuries or a related illness, the workers’ compensation insurance policy should provide you with death benefits, including cash benefits and coverage of funeral and burial expenses.

-When a Biloxi workers’ compensation attorney from the Morris Bart law firm pursues a payout after a workers’ compensation denial, we will seek damages for these unpaid benefits, plus other damages you may be entitled to receive.
+When a Biloxi workers’ compensation attorney from our law firm pursues a payout after a workers’ compensation denial, we will seek damages for these unpaid benefits, plus other damages you may be entitled to receive.

 There are several deadlines you will need to meet when filing your workers’ compensation claim, and several others that may play a role in challenging your denial, according to the Mississippi Workers’ Compensation Commission.